Adding a L&S breadth attribute to a course (guidance for department faculty and staff)

-Curriculum Committee: Note: Requests for breadth designations on topics courses are only approved if every section/title of the topics course.
+Curriculum Committee: Note: Requests for breadth designations on topics courses are only approved if every section/title of the topics course will meet the breadth criteria.
 Breadth designations indicate the course meets L&S breadth requirements or university breadth requirements.
-Courses with breadth must also have "L&S Credit" designation and level, Adding "L&S Credit", Level, or Breadth undergraduate course designations to courses (for departments)).
+Courses with breadth must also have "L&S Credit" designation and level, Adding "L&S Credit", Level, or Breadth undergraduate course designations to courses (advice for departments)).

 N—Natural Science.
 Satisfies the Natural Science requirement but not the Biological or Physical Science requirement.